shivamgupta211/email-firestore-template/README.md

 ## Want to know more?

-I'm pre-selling a book called **Master FireStore for Ionic Framework** that will help you do just that, get started building scalable, offline persistent mobile apps using FireStore and Inic :) [get the book](https://sowl.co/M119n).
+I'm pre-selling a book called **Master FireStore for Ionic Framework** that will help you do just that, get started building scalable, offline persistent mobile apps using FireStore and Ionic :) [get the book](https://sowl.co/M119n).

 ## Who am I?